What is Agentic AI? The Next Big Thing in Artificial Intelligence

 Unlike traditional AI tools that rely on fixed logic, AI-powered agents are designed to recognize patterns, respond to edge cases, and make progress when the path forward isn’t fully defined.
 This makes them especially effective in areas like logistics, compliance, or onboarding, where conditions may change in real-time.

-Using AI models trained on a wide range of data, lets them interpret objectives, monitor progress, and resolve blockers across multiple systems.
+Using AI models trained on a wide range of data, they can interpret objectives, monitor progress, and resolve blockers across multiple systems.
 The result is stronger coverage of complex reasoning and fewer manual escalations.

 One of the most practical benefits of agentic AI is its ability to take initiative.